-Are you in search of some kid food Instagram accounts?
 I already loved to follow food bloggers, foodies, and food anything on Instagram.
-But when I had Hayes it opened up a whole new food niche.
-I also added kid food resources.
-It is incredibly interesting to learn about.
+But when I started to have kids it opened up a whole new food niche.

 Kid food Instagram accounts I follow for education